 Shader Execution Reordering (SER) 2.0

-- Dynamically reorganizes shader workloads
+- Dynamically reorganizes shader workloads on the fly

-- Reduces latency spikes during complex rendering
+- Significantly reduces latency spikes during complex rendering passes

 Opacity Micromap Engine (OMM)

-- Accelerates ray tracing for complex geometry
+- Accelerates ray tracing for complex geometry like foliage and fences

-- Essential for Unreal Engine 5 Lumen
+- Essential for Unreal Engine 5 Lumen global illumination

 DLSS Frame Generation 2.0

-- Reduces motion artifacts from DLSS 3.0
+- Noticeably reduces motion artifacts compared to the original DLSS 3.0 implementation

-- Neural network trained on 4x more data
+- Neural network trained on 4x more data for sharper, more accurate results

 AV1 Encoding (Dual Encoders)

-- Two simultaneous AV1 encode streams
+- Two simultaneous AV1 encode streams for content creators and streamers

-- 40% better compression than H.264
+- 40% better compression efficiency compared to H.264

 2. GAMING PERFORMANCE: Frame Rates That Matter